-Average costs of abatement cannot be calculated in the M-M version due to the size of the energy system being endogenous with the overall size of the energy system changing (see Figures 14a,b for the energy service demand reductions).
+Average costs of abatement cannot be calculated in the M-M version due to system size being endogenous with the overall size of the energy system changing (see Figures 14a,b).

 Therefore the results from the standard MARKAL version are presented (Figure 16b).
 These are calculated by comparing the additional undiscounted system costs of the carbon-constrained system with the base case, and dividing by overall emissions reductions.